gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 ## Disabling Quota

-You can disable Quota, if needed.
+You can disable Quota if needed.

 **To disable quota:**